 Myth 1: Prenups Are Only for the Wealthy

 A common belief is that pre-nuptial agreements are exclusive to the affluent.
 While it's true that high-net-worth individuals often employ prenups to protect their assets, these agreements can benefit anyone with financial interests, such as owning a small business or holding significant debt.
-Prenups can tailor to various financial situations, offering security to any couple, regardless of wealth.
+Prenups can be tailored to various financial situations, offering security to any couple, regardless of wealth.

 Myth 2: Prenups Indicate a Lack of Trust